On This Page

 Preparing for Selective Dorsal Rhizotomy Surgery

-- Excercise: Before surgery, children should stay as active as possible.
+- Excercise: Before surgery, patients should stay as active as possible.
 Consider focusing on upper-body strengthening.
 It might aid progress during rehabilitation after surgery, since a child will frequently use the arms to move the body into various positions.

 Weaning Off Medicines